 Climate Change Adaptation

-Register for EPA's April 1 "Adaptation of Superfund Cleanup to Climate Change" seminar, which provides an overview of climate change vulnerability analyses and adaptation at contaminated sites.
+View EPA's April 1 "Adaptation of Superfund Cleanup to Climate Change" seminar archive, which provides an overview of climate change vulnerability analyses and adaptation at contaminated sites.

 Access related websites, interactive tools, and other information sources for climate change adaptation planning.

 Remedies to address contaminated sites may be vulnerable to the impacts of climate change.
 EPA's Superfund Program has developed an approach that raises awareness of the vulnerabilities and applies climate change science as a standard business practice in site cleanup projects.
 To date, the approach has involved screening of Superfund remedy vulnerabilities on a national basis, prioritizing the Agency's adaptation efforts at Superfund sites, and identifying adaptation measures that may be taken to increase a remedy's resilience to climate change.
-EPA is publishing this webpage as a means of disseminating useful information regarding approaches for adapting to climate change.
+EPA is publishing this webpage as a means of disseminating useful information regarding approaches for adapting to climate change as we implement cleanups at contaminated sites.
 This information does not impose legally binding requirements on EPA, states, tribes or the regulated community and does not alter or supersede existing policy or guidance for contaminated site cleanup.
 EPA, federal, state, tribal and local decision-makers retain discretion to implement approaches on a case-by-case basis.

 Climate Change Impacts on the Superfund Program